Train Track 101

 HO EZ Track has a roadbed that can be permanently mounted or assembled & disassembled as needed.
 The Grey HO EZ Track (Nickel Silver) is better as it provides better electrical as it stays cleaner.

-Kato N Unitrack is Nickel Silver Code 83 Track.
+Kato HO Unitrack is Nickel Silver Code 83 Track.
 Good for permanent or nonpermanent layouts.

 Atlas, Peco & Walthers tracks are available in Nickel Silver Code 100 & Code 83.
 Must be permanently affixed to a table.